Quick Links: Share Information About Your Visit | Before You Get Started | Planning Checklist | Visit Do’s And Don’ts | Follow Up

 You know that outstanding school leaders make for outstanding schools, but elected officials don’t always realize the many ways principals create the environment necessary for student success.
 The most powerful way to convey this message to policymakers is to let them see it for themselves.

-This October, we urge members of Congress, their staff, state legislators, and other elected officials to visit schools and shadow a principal for a day!
+This October, we urge members of Congress, their staff, state legislators, other elected officials, and candidates for office to visit schools and shadow a principal for a day!
 Shadowing provides a wonderful opportunity for officials to experience firsthand the role and responsibilities of exemplary principals and see how the policy they create directly impacts schools and students.
 Getting lawmakers in school buildings can also have an enormous impact on securing their support for the policies we know will benefit students and educators.

 Once you’ve decided to extend an invitation to a member of Congress, please reach out to our staff for assistance.
 We can identify specific staff members in their offices you should contact directly to expedite a request for a visit: